 Just click ‘Create new customer’ or ‘Lookup in Stripe’.

-Note: If the email address of the person you’re chatting with doesn't exist in Stripe, you’ll need to create them as a new customer, or link them to an existing customer first
+Note: If the email address of the person you’re chatting with doesn't exist in Stripe, you’ll need to create them as a new customer, or update the email address of the user in Intercom to match them with an existing account in Stripe.
+You can do this by updating the email of the user in Intercom or in Stripe.

 Then, click ‘Send a subscription’ and choose one or more plans for the customer to choose from.